clayrosenthal/epub2audio/README.md

-# Warning

-This project is still under active development.
-It is not yet ready for production use.
-Using a [fork of kokoro](https://github.com/clayrosenthal/kokoro-tts) that adds some features that are not yet available in the original repository.

 # EPUB to Audiobook Converter

 A command-line tool and library that converts EPUB ebooks to OGG audiobooks with chapter markers, using local text-to-speech processing with [Kokoro].